chrisjohnson16/astra-streaming-demo/README.md

 3. To create the function, you'll need to specify the following found in your `client.conf` file:
     * Token from the `client.conf` file downloaded from Astra.
     * Broker service URL from the `client.conf` file downloaded from Astra.
-    * The file source configuration found in the GitHub project folder.
+    * The file source configuration is found in the GitHub project folder.

 4. Execute the following command to run the file connector locally.
 The directory locations need to be the fully qualified directory and not the relative path.
 ```